hassaan4584/Swiftjective-C/_posts/2019-07-27-On-Launching-Your-Indie-App.md

 ### Paid Up Front
 Your pricing models dictates a lot of other choices you’ll make, so this was a decision I made very early on.

-As a one man show, I’m happy with far less users who are happy with the app than several orders of magnitude more who I’ve got to convert either via I.A.P.’s or a subscription.
+As a one man show, I’m good with far less users who are happy with the app than several orders of magnitude more who I’ve got to convert either via I.A.P.’s or a subscription.
 I prefer to offer you up the whole deal, no gated content or up selling required.

 A lot of people said this was a huge mistake business wise, and I can certainly see why they did.
 Paid up front apps are becoming a thing of the past, it has the most friction for acquisition and a lot of people simply aren’t willing to pay for apps.
 But, it’s still my favorite way to do business in the App Store.